jordanmmck/doc_chain/README.md

 # Doc Chain
 A simple blockchain demo.

-Doc Chain takes files as arguments and uses them to constrcut a blockchain.
+Doc Chain takes files (of any type) as arguments and uses them to construct a blockchain.
 Each block consists of the hash of the previous block, the document name, the hash of the document and a nonce used for mining.

-Mining autocalibrates to take at least 1 second.
-Mining uses SHA-256 to hash the block along with an incrementing nonce (like Bitcoin).
+Mining auto-calibrates to take at least 1 second.
+Mining uses SHA-256 to hash the block with an incrementing nonce (like Bitcoin).

-Note: Having the blockchain does not actually prove order of existence, only that all documents existed at the time the blockchain was made.
+Note: Having this blockchain does not actually prove order of existence, only that all documents existed at the time the blockchain was made.

 ## Run tests
 ```